arthurphung01/Projects/Smart Mirror Project/Applications/README.md

-This is a placeholder for the applications used in this project
+This is a folder for all the applications used in the smart mirror.